 Guide them through every pose and angle

 While many people are reluctant and shy by nature, a majority of them are simply nervous about what to do and how to respond to instructions they might not understand in the due course.
 Take away this hesitation and nervousness by guiding them through every step.
-You can hold a small briefing session in the beginning as well as taking every moment and opportunity to sail them through the moments of posing and smile and correct orientation.
+You can hold a small briefing session in the beginning as well as take every moment and opportunity to sail them through the moments of posing and smile and correct orientation.
 Make them as comfortable and easy as you can.

 Compliment them as often as possible

 What you really want to capture onscreen is not a rigid and nervous face but a confident one looking with eagerness into the lens.
-This might seem far fetched at first thought but is actually very possible.
+This might seem far-fetched at first thought but is actually very possible.
 Compliment your client as often as possible and on every little detail, you find fascinating.
 It’s strongly advised that you should refrain from showing pictures to your clients during the photo session, you can assure them that they are doing a fantastic job and pictures look marvelous.
 This will put a confident and pleasant smile on their faces as well as an upright stature marking a happy person.
 This glow will also be captured on your screen giving the picture a new aura.

 Lighten the air